FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/t_license_key_zos.md

 > **Note**
 >
-> Your cpuid will differ from those shown in the examples.
+> Note: Your cpuid will differ from those shown in the examples.